Prakhar0047/tic_tac_toe-Python/readme.md

 ---

 <h1 id="tic-tac-toe">Tic Tac Toe</h1>
-<p>This is a password generator program.
-It will ask you your desired combination and will give you an Strong password.</p>
+<p>This is a usual TIC TAC TOE game.
+We used to play on paper in childhood.
+Just its Virtual Edition.</p>
 <h1 id="prerequisties">Prerequisties</h1>
 <p>Software you would need.</p>
 <ol>